CsPS0/Neumann-Survival-Week/RPG-GAME/RenderLib/README.md

 - `void Clear()` : clears the `next` frame
 - `void Resize(int width, int height)` : creates new frames with the given dimensions and inserts the previous `next` frame into the new one
-- `void SetRgbColor(byte r, byte g, byte b, bool fg = true)` : sets the color of the console with ansi escape codes, if fg is false it sets the background color
-- `void SetRgbColor((byte r, byte g, byte b) color, bool fg = true)` : function overload --> the same function but you can pass different arguments
-- `void ResetStyles()` : resets the styles of the console